Ring in the New Year in India!

 (this page is under construction at the moment - please note that some of these details are upen to revision)

-My friend Valerie Hellerman and I will be bringing a small group to India, starting Dec 28, for 15 days on a "Footsteps of the Buddha" journey with special focus on Buddhism's holiest city, Bodhgaya.
-Our journey will be an opportunity to experience New Year's Eve on the holy river Ganga (Ganges) in Varanasi before welcoming 2018 in Bodhgaya.
+My friend Valerie Hellerman and I will be bringing a small group to India, starting Dec 28, for 14 days on a "Footsteps of the Buddha" and cultural/religious history of India journey with special focus on Buddhism's holiest city, Bodhgaya.
+Our journey will be an opportunity to experience New Year's Eve on the holy river Ganga (Ganges) in Varanasi before welcoming 2018 in Bodhgaya, and closing with a return to the aptly named "Imperial Hotel" in New Delhi to see the opulence of British Imperialism along with a final journey back in time to the Taj Mahal, a monument of superb architecture, serene beauty, and loving devotion from the days of Muslim or Mughal rule over North India.

-Our goal is to see and experience the Buddha's life and teachings, by walking the dusty roads and trails where the Buddha once walked and taught.
+Our goal is to see Indian history in comfort but not detachment or idealized romanticism.
+India is the home of over 1 billion people today and retains perhaps the world's greatest diversity of deeply rooted traditions, cultures, languages, and religions.
+Together we will explore these and, in particular, we will experience the Buddha's life and teachings, by walking the dusty roads and trails where the Buddha once walked and taught.
 We leave Lumbini and Kapilavastu, where the Buddha was born and passed away, off of our itinerary to allow for a deeper connection with the holy cities that we do visit.
-This isn't a "rush and see the sights, take a photo and go" tour, but rather a pilgrimage and opportunity for spiritual growth and inner exploration.
+This isn't a "rush and see the sights, take a photo and go" tour, but rather a pilgrimage and opportunity for personal growth and inner reflection.

 India truly transports you to a different state of mine, fostering deep reflection on one's life and world.
-I look forward to co-guiding this journey for you, providing historical and cultural information as well as teachings on the Buddha's thought and meditation techniques as we visit Buddhist sites.
+I look forward to co-guiding this journey for you, providing historical and cultural information as well as teachings on the Buddha's thought and meditation techniques as we visit Buddhist, Hindu, Muslim, and other historical sites.

 New Delhi, Sarnath, Varanasi

-Our journey will begin in New Delhi, where participants will be given a short time to adjust to India before flying to Varanasi, where we will stay in a comfortable hotel just off the famous Asi Ghat along the Ganges River.
+Dec 28 - arrival in New Delhi.
+Our journey will begin in New Delhi, where participants will be given a short time to adjust to India.
+We will spend the night in the Lemon Tree Premier Hotel, not far from the international and domestic airports.

-A long day-trip to Sarnath will be arranged, where we will explore the stupa at Deer Park, where the Buddha gave his first teaching.
+Dec 31 - Today we will embark on a long day-trip to Sarnath, where we will explore the stupa at Deer Park, where the Buddha gave his first teaching.
 We will have time to visit the museum there as well as the Central University of Tibetan Studies where my old friend Pema Tenzin teaches.
+Returning to Varanasi, we will watch an Aarti (a Hindu religious ceremony) on the river.
+Part of the significance of this ritual is to honor the life-giving force of mother nature (Mother Ganges or Ganga Mata) which has sustained this city and her people for countless generations.

 Photos from Varanasi and Sarnath (Copyright Justin Whitaker, 2010)

-Our final night in Varanasi will be New Year's Eve, where we can ride up the river to the "Burning Ghats" where devout Hindus are cremated at their holiest site, along the "mother Ganga" river.
-We will also have the opportunity to see rituals along the river honoring the life-giving force of nature which has sustained this city and her people for countless centuries.
+Jan 1 - Our final day in Varanasi will be New Year's day, where we can watch a morning Aarti on the river, ride up the river to the "Burning Ghats" where devout Hindus are cremated at their holiest site along the river.

 What better way to let go of 2017 and open to the possibilities of the new year?